hw5773/vowifi-ue-testing-framework/README.md

   - sudo wifiap.status restart-ap

 5. ePDG installation and configuration
- 1) Installation
+  a) Installation
     - S/W: Strongswan
     - cd VOWIFI_ROOT/epdg
     - ./configure --prefix=/usr/local --enable-eap-aka --enable-eap-aka-3gpp --enable-eap-aka-3gpp2
     - (Please check if eap-aka, eap-aka-3gpp, and eap-aka-3gpp2 modules are all enabled.)
     - make && sudo make install

- 2) Configuration - ipsec.conf
+  b) Configuration - ipsec.conf
     - The important attributes in this configuration file are as follows:
     - "leftsubnet": the network address of the VoWiFi network (fdad:dabb:ed::/64).
 The network bits should be 64 bits (it is required by UEs).
     - "rightsubnet": the network address of the IPv6 addresses to be assigned to UEs (2607:fc20:ba53:1538::/64).
 The network bits should be 64 bits (it is required by UEs).
     - "rightsourceip": the IPv6 pool for UEs (2607:fc20:ba53:1538:0:9:8a73:cc01-2607:fc20:ba53:1538:0:9:8a73:cc10)

- 3) Configuration - strongswan.conf
+  c) Configuration - strongswan.conf
     - The values in "attr" are provided to UE for the networking information.
 T-mobile uses 16386 to indicate the IPv6 address of the IMS server (in detail, it is the address of P-CSCF).

   * Settings with an example value (you can revise the addresses)
     - attr {
         16386 = fdad:dabb:ed::2
       }

  4) Configuration - ipsec.secrets
  - The format (syntax) of the configuration file for the EAP secrets